Doxense/foundationdb-dotnet-client/README.md

 // Connect to the db "DB" using the default cluster file using (var db = await Fdb.OpenAsync())
 {
-    // we will use a "Test" subspace for all our data var location = await db.Partition("Test");
+    // we will use a "Test" subspace to isolate our test data var location = db.Partition("Test");

-    // starts a transaction to write some keys to the db using (var trans = db.BeginTransaction())
+    // we need a transaction to be able to make changes to the db using (var trans = db.BeginTransaction())
     {
         // ("Test", "Hello", ) = "World"